 #5.
 Reflect and improve

-Approximately one week after the meeting, we will send you an overview of the studio discussion.
+Approximately one week after the meeting, we will send you the results of the Advise Utah survey and an overview of the PDS discussion.

 Improvers are encouraged to come back to the group to provide updates on their project, seek additional feedback, and provide closure to patients.